vitodb/containers/workspaces/README.md

 ## Use

 To use the containers you need docker or podman (recommended).
 You need also a cloned version of this repository.
-At least the conpose files in this direcotry.
+At least the compose files in this directory.
 ```
 cd /myworkdir
 mkdir ws-test; cd ws-test